Mini Lemon Cheesecakes with Gingersnap Crust

 Recipe notes

-- Lemon cheesecakes and lemon curd can be made in advance and stored in an air tight container and assembled just before serving.
+- Pro tip: The cheesecake bites and lemon curd can be made in advance and refrigerated in an air tight container.
+Assemble a few hours before serving.

 - Sub the gingersnap cookies with graham crackers or your favorite cookies!

-- Substitute the lemon for lime, key lime or blood orange.
+- Substitute the lemon for lime, grapefruit, key lime, or blood orange.

 Did you try this recipe?
 If so, be sure to leave a review below and tag me @flavorthemoments on Facebook and Instagram